sakha002/tutorials-go/main/go_basics_part1.md

 you don't have 'self' or 'this' to refer to objects of a class in go.

-A class is define just by the keyword 'type'.
+A class is defined just by the keyword 'type'.

 ```
 type deck []string